Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction

 \subsection{ANITA Data Acquisition and Signal Reception Chain}

 The ANITA detector is designed to efficiently collect radio signal over a 1 GHz bandwidth, with electronics and trigger configured to produce the minimum possible energy threshold.
-The front-end Seavey quad-ridge antennas provide the first element in the ANITA radio wave signal processing chain.
-These horn antennas have separate VPol vs. HPol signal polarization readouts, and each has a field-of-view of approximately $25^\circ$ half-width-half-maximum (FWHM) in both azimuth angle ($\phi$) and zenith angle ($\theta$).
-Following the Seavey antennas, high- and low-pass filtering restricts the system bandpass to 200--1200 MHz, after which signals are split into a `trigger' path consisting of a heirarchy of trigger conditions (``levels'') and a `digitization' path.
-If all levels of the three-tiered, heirarchical trigger are satisfied, the digitized signals, consisting of 256 voltages sampled for each antenna at 2.6 GSa/s, are then stored to disk.
-During typical ANITA-II data-taking conditions, data were written at a rate of approximately 10 Hz.
+The front-end Seavey quad-ridge horn antennas (Figure \ref{fig:ANITA}) provide the first element in the ANITA radio wave signal processing chain.
+These horn antennas have separate VPol vs. HPol signal polarization readouts, and each has a field-of-view of approximately $25^\circ$ half-width-half-maximum (HWHM) in both horizontal azimuth angle ($\phi$) and vertical elevation angle ($\theta$).
+Following the Seavey antennas, high- and low-pass filtering restricts the system bandpass to 200--1200 MHz, after which signals are split into a `trigger' path consisting of a hierarchy of trigger conditions (``levels'') and a `digitization' path.
+If all levels of the three-tiered, hierarchical trigger are satisfied, the digitized signals, consisting of 256 voltages sampled for each antenna at 2.6 GigaSamples/s, are stored for later analysis.
+During typical ANITA-II data-taking conditions, the rate at which all three tiers of the trigger are satisfied is approximately 10 Hz; i.e., roughly every 100 ms, 100 ns of voltage vs. time data, for both polarizations of each antenna, are stored to disk.
 The overwhelming majority of these triggers are due to upward excursions of the thermal radio photosphere.